jay5598/WHSTechNotes/journal.md

 This is a free week.
 # september 24, 2024
 Sphero block is easier because i didn't do Python programming before.
+# october 1, 2024
+My day without computer science would be like a regular day because I can still play basketball when I get bored.